dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 similar on other systems.

-First we change to the directory above where we have been working on dataset 1, and if not already done, we'll make separate directories for all the datasets
+First we change to the directory above where we have been working on dataset 1, and if not already done, we'll make separate processing directories for all the datasets

 .. code-block:: bash

   cd ..
   mkdir -p {1..18}

-Now we'll use a text editor to make a file, called ``process.sh`` for example and enter these lines:
+Now we'll use a text editor to make a file, called ``process.sh`` for example, and enter these lines:

 .. code-block:: bash